 But before we go into that much detail, let’s do a quick check to see where you are based on your Body Mass Index.

 Keep on reading below to find out the ins and outs of BMI and other measurements.

-Enter your weight and height see where you are, based on your BMI.
+Enter your weight and height to see where you are, based on your BMI.

 Powered by BMI Calculator